MA-GY.6213-I Elemnts Of Real Analy I

 Students in the Mathematics in Finance program conduct research projects individually or in small groups under the supervision of finance professionals.
 The course culminates in oral and written presentations of the research results.

-This course provides a quantitative introduction to financial securities for students who are aspiring to careers in the financial industry.
-We study how securities traded, priced and hedged in the financial markets.
-Topics include: arbitrage; risk-neutral valuation; the log-normal hypothesis; binomial trees; the Black-Scholes formula and applications; the Black-Scholes partial differential equation; American options; one-factor interest rate models; swaps, caps, floors, swaptions, and other interest-based derivatives; credit risk and credit derivatives; clearing; valuation adjustment and capital requirements.
-It is important that students taking this course have good working knowledge of multivariate calculus, linear algebra and calculus-based probability.
+An introduction to arbitrage-based pricing of derivative securities.
+Topics include: arbitrage; risk-neutral valuation; the log-normal hypothesis; binomial trees; the Black-Scholes formula and applications; the Black-Scholes partial differential equation; American options; one-factor interest rate models; swaps, caps, floors, swaptions, and other interest-based derivatives; credit risk and credit derivatives.

 MATH-GA.2792-001 Continuous Time Finance